precice/community-training/fsi-workflow/02_solidSimulation/tasks.md

 `python3 convert2vtu.py`

+This script calls [ccx2paraview](https://github.com/calculix/ccx2paraview) with the appropriate settings.

 You will see a set of `dynamicModel.XX.vtu` files, and a `dynamicModel.pvd` file.

 #### Deformation of the wing

 Open **Paraview** and then open `dynamicModel.pvd`.
-You can then look at the deformed shape of the wing:
+You can then look at the deformed shape of the wing by applying a `WarpByVector` filter based on the `U` vector (and a small scale factor):

 ![wing_deformed](./images/results_paraview.png)